rkhilwani/predictionio-buildpack/README.md

 This buildpack is part of an exploration into utilizing the [Heroku developer experience](https://www.heroku.com/dx) to simplify data science operations.
 When considering this proof-of-concept technology, please note its [current limitations](#user-content-limitations).
 We'd love to hear from you.
 [Open issues on this repo](https://github.com/heroku/predictionio-buildpack/issues) with feedback and questions.

+## Releases

+**July 31st, 2017**: merged a [potentially breaking change](https://github.com/heroku/predictionio-buildpack/pull/44) to make the buildpack composable with Python, Node, and other Heroku buildpacks.
+We don't anticipate issues for most buildpack users, but if this does effect you, please checkout the details in the [original pull request](https://github.com/heroku/predictionio-buildpack/pull/44).

+See [all releases](https://github.com/heroku/predictionio-buildpack/releases) with their changes.

 ## Engines

 Supports engines created for PredictionIO version: